fatimaqais/hangman-game/README.md

     - Go on settings, click Reveal Config Vars, and set the value of KEY to CREDS, and for the value add the data from your creds.json file then select add.
     - Scroll down to add Buildpacks.
 Select Python first, then Node.js second as the order of the buildpacks is important.
     - Now, go on deploy and select GitHub in the deployment method.
 Search for your repository and then click connect.
     - Scroll down to the automatic and manual deploy section and select either one of them.
-Once deployment is finished, click view button and run the program.
+Once deployment is finished, click the view button and run the program.

+## __Credits__

+- The code for the hangman image was taken from this [youtube](https://www.youtube.com/watch?v=m4nEnsavl6w) link.
+- The code to clear terminal was taken from [stack overflow](https://stackoverflow.com/questions/2084508/clear-terminal-in-python).
+This was used to reduce clutter in the terminal and improve the UX.
+- The flowchart was created using [smartdraw](https://www.smartdraw.com/flowchart/flowchart-maker.htm)